bookshelfdave/bookshelfdave/README.md

 - I'm interested in:
 	- distributed systems
 	- programming language theory + functional programming
-	- everything compilers!
+	- parsing + compilers
 	- infrastructure automation
 	- diversity + inclusion + equity
 	- polyglot software development
 	  - I use Rust, C, Bash, Python, Terraform, Go, Ruby, Swift, C++, Java, etc.
 	  - I ♥️ Haskell, Erlang, F#, OCaml / SMLNJ
-	- parsing + compilers
 	- math + 3d geometry
 - Remote worker since 2012
-- 💬 Reach out to me if you're looking for a mentor.
-In particular, I'm looking to use my energy to help BIPOC, Latinx, LGBTQIA+ folks and women in tech.
+- 💬 If you're based in the US or Canada, feel free to reach out to me if you're looking for a mentor/sponsor.
+In particular, I'm looking to use my energy to help under represented minorities (Black, Latinx, LGBTQIA+ folks, women in tech).
 I realize that your professional experience won't be the same as mine, but I'd like to help however I can.
 - 😄 Pronouns: he / him
 - 👯 I’m looking to collaborate on
   - compilers + language runtimes